 BACKGROUND IMAGE: Sergey Nivens/stock.adobe.com

 SAP's acquisition of Qualtrics may make it a power player in the emerging field of customer experience management.
-Some customers and industry analysts said the purchase is an assertive plan by SAP to boost its CEM capabilities and redefine enterprise CRM.
+Some customers and industry analysts said the purchase is an assertive by SAP to boost its CEM capabilities and redefine enterprise CRM.

 The deal demonstrates that SAP takes the CEM market seriously, said Guy Nirpaz, founder and CEO of Totango Inc., a company that sells customer success software based in San Mateo, Calif.

 "They're making a big bet on connecting customer experience data with operational data, so that's an extreme validation of the customer-centered economy.
 SAP is doing it for themselves and they are paving the way for their entire customer base," he said.
-"I think that it's the first step and we are only confined by our imaginations because there are so many things that companies can do to operate in a customer-centered fashion."
+"I think that it's the step and we are only confined by our imaginations because there are so many things that companies can do to operate in a customer-centered fashion."

 Qualtrics fills in gaps in SAP's CRM and customer experience (CX) portfolio, said llona Hansen, senior research director at Gartner.